swomics/BUSCO_karyotyping/README.md

 ## Outputs :microscope:

-Suggested additional chromosome naming based on identity and amount of reference chromosome.
+1. Prints the original scaffold name with a suggested appendix based on identity and amount of reference BUSCO genes.

 For example, LR761654.1_Chr10(36)Chr12(59), denotes the original scaffold name and that it contains 36 BUSCO genes derived from reference chromosome 10 and 59 BUSCO genes derived from chromosome 12.

-Additionally, a pdf file is generated displaying a one sided alignment.
+2. Outputs a pdf file (default -o output.pdf) displaying a one sided alignment.
 Specifically, the query genome karyotype along with the specific identity and reference chromosome information of individual BUSCO genes.
+Will require zooming! :mag:

 ![Example output pdf](./output.pdf?raw=true "Example output plot")